MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-by-email-android.md

 ## Access logs from work profile
 To view the Company Portal logs from your work profile, you must have access to a file viewing app in the work profile.

-1. Go to your work proile and open Company Portal.
+1. Go to your work profile and open Company Portal.
 2. Tap **Settings**.
 3. Tap **COPY LOGS**.
 4. Go back to your work profile and open a file viewing app.